Accident Scene Safety

 - News media have the responsibility and the right under normal circumstances to photograph and report events, which transpire, on public property.

-- Public safety officials should not restrict news photographers from taking of pictures solely because the officer may disagree with the nature of the pictures - Editors determine which photos; footage or information will run.
+- Public safety officials should not restrict news photographers from taking pictures solely because the officer may disagree with the nature of the pictures - Editors determine which photos; footage or information will run.

 - Members of the news media may not restrict, obstruct or oppose a police, traffic or fire officer in the lawful execution of his or her duty.